9

 In a world where disruptions have become the new normal and competition is intensifying, it's more important than ever to tie planning and execution together.

 Strategy execution is the process of making a company's strategic plan happen.
-This helps the company achieve what it wants to do.
+This helps the organization achieve what it wants to do.
 It means making sure everyone and everything works together to turn a company's vision and strategic objectives into reality.

-This guide will show you the key steps to follow when you develop a successful strategy execution plan.
-At a high level, the execution journey encompasses the following:
+This guide will show you a comprehensive approach to strategy execution management including the key steps to follow when you develop a successful strategy execution plan.

-6 steps to successful strategy execution (1)
+6 steps to successful strategy execution diagram

 You'll notice two key things about this strategy execution diagram: